| How Are You Sleeping? © 2002 Linda Lane Magallón

 sleep,” is likely due to us coming to the brink of wakefulness, shifting around,

+then returning to the sleep state.
 The entire sleep cycle is a trip through different states of consciousness.

 At the start of the night we begin at alpha, our drowsy, conscious mode and then